ansible-community/collection_migration/README.md

 Contributing
 ------------

 When making PRs, check for the CI green status.
-Occasionally, it's red status has nothing to do with your contribution but most of the time it does.
+Occasionally, its red status has nothing to do with your contribution but most of the time it does.
 Ask questions if something looks weird.